AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P1/README.md

 * Open Shortest Path First Daemon (OSPFD): OSPFD is a daemon that manages OSPF routing.
 It is responsible for maintaining the OSPF link-state database and calculating the shortest path to each destination.
 * IS-IS Routing Engine Service: The IS-IS routing engine service is responsible for managing IS-IS routing.
 It maintains the IS-IS link-state database and calculates the shortest path to each destination.

-We use the zebra and quagga implementations of FRR in this project.
+We use the zebra implementations of FRR in this project.
 Zebra provides a routing daemon that manages the routing table and communicates with other routing daemons.
-Quagga is a fork of Zebra that provides additional features and improvements.

 ## Using zebra, bgpd, ospfd, and isisd